gateio/gateapi-nodejs/docs/MarginApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.MarginApi(client);
-const currency = "BTC"; // string | Retrieved specified currency related data const ids = "123,234,345"; // string | Lending loan ID list separated by `,`.
-Maximum of 20 IDs are allowed in one request api.mergeLoans(currency, ids)
+const currency = "BTC"; // string | Retrieve data of the specified currency const ids = "123,234,345"; // string | A comma-separated (,) list of IDs of the loans lent.
+Maximum of 20 IDs are allowed in a request api.mergeLoans(currency, ids)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),
          error => console.error(error));